tedeaton/CSIDH-UPKE/README.md

 The implementation depends on GMP for the Babai nearest plane step

+All dependencies:
+* make
+* xsltproc
+* gcc
+* libgmp-dev
+* libssl-dev

+## running

+First run "make keccaklib"
 Build with "make upketest"

 Run with "./upketest"

-It has been tested on Ubuntu 18.04
+It has been tested on Ubuntu 20.04